farmfreshmeat/alterfacts/README.md

 # Day 11 - January 30, 2017

+### Lying about Delta causing problems in airports

 "Only 109 people out of 325,000 were detained and held for questioning.
 Big problems at airports were caused by Delta computer outage, protesters and the tears of Senator Schumer.
 Secretary Kelly said that all is going well with very few problems.
 MAKE AMERICA SAFE AGAIN!" -- Donald Trump via [Twitter](https://twitter.com/realDonaldTrump/status/826041397232943104)

 According to a Delta airlines representative, Delta's computers went down at 6:30 PN on Sunday, two days after Trump's executive order on immigration.